brianbutler08/kickstarter_analysis/README.md

-# kickstarter_analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter trends to uncover trends
+Performing analysis on Kickstarter data to uncover trends